UK-MAC/mega-stream/README.md

 This can be changed by specifying `CC`, for example `make CC=cc`.
 Additional options can be passed to the Makefile as `make OPTIONS=`.

+## Notes
+The Fortran version is currently only v0.1, and does not implement the updated version which includes the reduction.